 - Staff – by engaging in open conversations with your manager, you are better able to target new skills and areas for improvement, identify strengths and align development to performance goals, as well as future career goals.

-- Managers – you can access online training (via TrojanLearn) to equip you in confidently guiding your employees in goal-setting, recommending developmental opportunities, giving feedback, coaching, monitoring performance, and conducting a successful performance review.
-Our performance management program is designed help you optimize your team’s effectiveness and success.
+- Managers – you can access online training (via TrojanLearn) to equip you with the tools to confidently guide your employees in goal-setting, recommending developmental opportunities, giving feedback, coaching, monitoring performance, and conducting a successful performance review.
+Our performance management program is designed to help you optimize your team’s effectiveness and success.
 See performance management on the Manager Gateway.